clarive/wp-filesync-plugin/README.md

 **Caveat**: if you repeat the command, inserted files will be inserted more than once, since Filesync does not know the ID.
 In that case, please update the front matter YAML by hand.

+## Ignored Content

+When selecting what content to dump from the Wordpress database, FileSync will ignore
+these:

+- posts in the trash
+- revisions

+All other content will be dumped.

+Now, if the YAML metadata is changed by the user so that the file becomes a `revision` or is put in the trash directly, FileSync will not ignore it.

+## Handling YAML Metadata

+Special care is needed when changing the front matter metadata (YAML).
+Changing `post_title` or `post_name` is fine, but other fields may result in unkown errors poping up in WP.
+This plugin does not check if the YAML metadata is valid or not.